Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

  ### User Stories testing

 1. I want to be able to understand the purpose of the site.
-   - The purpose is easily indentifiable by the website's branding, information displayed and the golbal map
+   - The purpose is easily indentifiable by the website's branding, information displayed and the golbal map.
 2. I want to the website to be visually pleasing.
-   - With a minimalistic design, light colour scheme, clear separation between the elements and graphic content this website is visually pleasing
+   - With a minimalistic design, light colour scheme, clear separation between the elements and graphic content this website is visually pleasing.
 3. I want to the website look good no matter the device I'm using.
-   -
+   - Everything in the website is screen responsive, it will automatically adjust to the device I'm using.
 4. I want to get a global overview instantly.
+   - Landing on the website immediatly gives an overview of the global pandemic situation.
 5. I want to quickly have information about a specific country.
+   - If I hover with the mouse over a country, or touch it on a touch device, I get information on the total number of cases for that country.
 6. I want to be able to search for any country in order to get aditional information.
+   - A search functionality is implemented with an easy to find button on the top right corner of the page.
-7. I want the search to easy.
+7. I want the search to be easy.
+    - In the search box, just start typing the name of the country and it instantly shows the corresponding results.
 8. I want the data to be displayed in images so I can understand it easily.
+   - There is a geo chart and a timeline chart to provide a graphic representation of the data.
 9. I want to be able to know the pandemic evolution in a specific country.
+    - Search for the country name, click the country button, and timeline information of the pandemic evolution in the selected country is displayed.
 10. I want to intuitively navigate through the site to browse the content.
-11. I want to quickly get the information I'm looking for.
+    - The search, country select and close buttons are easy to find and exactly where you expect them to be.
-12. I liked the website so much that I want to know more about the developer.
+11. I liked the website so much that I want to know more about the developer.

- - #### Common user stories

-- #### As a first time visitor

-- #### As a returning user
-- #### As an admin
+    - The developer's contacts are linked in the icons on the page footer.

 ### Manual Testing

+The following tests were performed to the code:

+1. **Elements display and responsiveness**
+   1. Tested on desktop @1080p resolution
+   2. Tested on desktop @1440p resolution
+   3. Tested on tablet
+   4. Tested on smartphone
+        - Overview cards text adjusted with paddings for all devices
+        - Footer text adjusted with paddings for smaller devices
+        - Timeline chart's legend removed for better display on smaller devices
+        - Swapped display line colours of new cases and total cases in timeline chart for better visualization on all devices, with bigger impact on smaller ones
+2. **Browser testing**
+   1. Tested on Google Chrome Desktop
+   2. Tested on Microsoft Edge Desktop
+   3. Tested on Firefox Desktop
+   4. Tested on Google Chrome Mobile
+   5. Tested on Firefox Mobile
+       - Further browser testing needed
+3. **Links, buttons and inputs**
+   1. Tested search country button
+   2. Tested search country input
+   3. Tested country select button
+   4. Tested modal close icon button
+   5. Tested modal close button
+   6. Tested footer link buttons
+        - Modal close icon not displaying correctly, as described in known issues section
+4. **Functionality**
+   1. Tested API data display in global informations cards
+   2. Tested geo chart hover
+   3. Tested search results display while typing characters
+        - Sometimes results don't display due to an HTTP 429 error, as described in known issues section
+   4. Tested selecting country in search
+   5. Tested API data display in selected country
+   6. Tested timeline chart hover
+   7. Tested a new search after a country is selected
+        - Some issues related to data were found, as described in the API section

 ### Code testing

-The following tests were performed to the code:

 #### JavaScript JSHint validation